benders5e/benders5e/phb/backgrounds.md

 <h3 class="new">Sandbender</h3>
 *Prerequisite: Earthbender*

-You hail from the Si Wong Desert.
+You hail from the desert.
 Your time in this arid biome has forced you to master a special form of earthbending known as sandbending.

 <div class="HBonly" style="height:0em;"></div>
 **Skill Proficiencies:** Animal Handling, Intimidation